jri/couchdb-mailer/README.md

 1. Setup Java libraries:

-1.1 Put `couchdb-mailer-0.1-SNAPSHOT.jar` to a directory where you store java libraries
+    1a) Put `couchdb-mailer-0.1-SNAPSHOT.jar` to a directory where you store java libraries
-    *IMPORTANT*: this directory must be readable by the user which runs the couchdb process (usually user `couchdb`).
+    **IMPORTANT**: this directory must be readable by the user which runs the couchdb process (usually user `couchdb`).

-1.2 Put the following 3rd party libraries to the same directory:
+    1b) Put the following 3rd party libraries to the same directory: mail-1.4.2.jar
-        mail-1.4.2.jar
         activation-1.1.1.jar
         json-lib-2.3-jdk13.jar